MT4113/MT4113-A2-TeamH/README.md

 ![Fig1](https://github.com/eirenjacobson/MT4113-A2-TeamH/blob/master/Figures/Scatterplot.png)

-* The Scatter plot between Fish Length and Age displays the exponential increase in length from Age 1 to Age 2, with the highest lengths of Age 1 and Age 2 being 31cm and 59.8 cm respectively.
+The Scatter plot between Fish Length and Age displays the exponential increase in length from Age 1 to Age 2, with the highest lengths of Age 1 and Age 2 being 31cm and 59.8 cm respectively.
 The mean length of fish from classes 1-3 are 21.4cm, 42.1cm and 67.7cm respectively.
+The mean fish length was found to be 46.68717 cm.
+The mean line is displayed in white, passing through the mean Fish lengths of each Age Categories.

 ![Fig2](https://github.com/eirenjacobson/MT4113-A2-TeamH/blob/master/Figures/Boxplot.png)